lincherc/music_web/README.md

 # JavaEE
 music website

-WARNING:All right reserved.
+WARNING: All right reserved.
 Any unauthorized use will be deemed illegal.